EPACHA.org

 Courtesy, United Nations

-I urge Member States to ratify and fully implement the Anti-Personnel Mine Ban Convention, the Convention on Cluster Munitions and the Convention on Certain Conventional Weapons.
+I appeal to all States that have not yet done so to ratify and fully implement the Anti-Personnel Mine Ban Convention, the Convention on Cluster Munitions and the Convention on Certain Conventional Weapons.
+The humanitarian norms and principles enshrined in these treaties must be upheld and preserved.

 Learn more on the following web pages: